 Stephen has presented lectures, workshops, and seminars to a variety of audiences including magistrates, solicitors, members of the Institute of Licensing, Council Members and Officers and others within his areas of interest and expertise.

-Steve is a Past National Chair of Solicitors in Local Government (SLG now Lawyers in Local Government (LLG)), a former Chair and Branch Secretary of the Yorkshire and the Humber Branch of SLG/LLG, and the Litigation and Licensing Deputy National Lead (Licensing) for LLG.
-Steve is also the Vice Chairman of the Northeast Region of the Institute of Licensing (IoL) and an Independent Trainer, Lecturer, Mentor and Consultant.
-Steve chaired the IoL’s Working Party in 2018 which produced and published the Guidance on the relevance of previous convictions in Hackney and Private Hire Licencing.
+Steve is a Past National Chair of Solicitors in Local Government (SLG now Lawyers in Local Government (LLG)), a former Chair and Branch Secretary of the Yorkshire and the Humber Branch of SLG/LLG and is currently the Litigation and Licensing Deputy National Lead (Licensing) for LLG.
+Steve is also a former Vice Chairman of the Northeast Region of the Institute of Licensing (IoL) and is an Independent Trainer, Lecturer, Mentor and Consultant.
+Steve chaired the IoL’s Working Party which produced and published (in 2018 (Reviewed 2024)) the Guidance on the relevance of previous convictions in Hackney and Private Hire Licencing.

 Matt Lewin is a top-ranked public law barrister, recognised as a “leading junior”, whose clients range from government departments to parish councils.